LEARN MORE ABOUT OUR DEPENDENCE ON OUR PRECIOUS WATER RESOURCE, AND THE EFFORT IT TAKES TO SECURE IT.

 DAYS PER WEEK

 - Burbank is currently in Stage III of the Sustainable Water Use Ordinance.
-Stage III limits outdoor watering to one day a week on Saturday from November to March.
+Stage III limits outdoor watering to two days a week on Tuesday and Saturday from April to October.

 - Outdoor watering is allowed before 9 am or after 6 pm, up to 15 minutes per irrigation station.